alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 <img src="/assets/bio/correlation.png" alt="correlation" style="width:100%"/>

-Before we move on we need to concider missing data.
+Before we move on we need to consider missing data.
 In this case, none of the features we have chosen have any missing data so we can move on…

 **Training and Test Set**

-An important part of machine learning is to train the model only using **training** data.
+To estimate our model's performance on unseen data, we randomly reserve 20% of the houses for evaluation.
+The remaining 80% is used to train the model.
 It’s best to set aside a subset of the data for testing as soon as possible.
-A good rule of thumb is to use 80% for training data and 20% for testing data.
-Note that we shuffle the data before splitting.
 ```
 X = df[['OverallQual', 'YearBuilt', 'ExterQual', 'HeatingQC', 'KitchenQual', 'GrLivArea', 'GarageCars']]
 Y=df['SalePrice']